-The assessment is done by the ICES NWWG28.
-ICES provides advice based on the results from NWWG29.
+The assessment is done by the ICES North-Western Working Group (NWWG)30.
+ICES provides advice based on the results from NWWG31.
 Once released, the advice and the NWWG report are available at the ICES website.
 The final advice to Icelandic authorities is provided by MFRI.
-The MFRI advice follows the advice for ICES unless there is good reasons to deviate from it.
-MFRI provides an overview of the state and the advice for all major Icelandic stocks on its website30.
+The MRI advice follows the advice for ICES unless there is good reasons to deviate from it.
+MFRI provides an annual overview of the state and the advice for all major Icelandic stocks on its website32.